CommonHuman-Lab/commonhuman-payloads/README.md

 | `EVASION_SQL_BETWEEN` | Replace `> N` with `NOT BETWEEN 0 AND N` | SQLi |

 The "Domain" column is guidance — tools apply only the strategies they implement.

+`XSS_EVASIONS` exports just the 13 XSS-relevant strategies as a list, for tools that want to iterate or auto-select without filtering out the SQLi-specific ones.

 ---